wjladams/fca25/README.md

-# First Church Academy 2025-2026 Math Middle School Information
+# First Church Academy 2025-2026 Middle School Math Information

-Here is the place Bill Adams is recording information about what he is doing in class.
+Here is the place Bill Adams is recording information about what he is doing in Middle School Math class at First Church Academy in DeLand Florida.

 * [8th grade information](grade8.md)
 * [7th grade information](grade7.md)